Judge blocks TikTok ban in second ruling against Trump’s efforts to curb popular Chinese services

 During a rare Sunday hearing, he questioned whether TikTok had been given enough opportunity to defend itself before Trump issued an executive order last month barring the app from online stores.

-It seemed, the judge said, “this was a largely a unilateral decision with very little opportunity for plaintiffs to be heard.”
+It seemed, the judge said, that “this was a largely a unilateral decision with very little opportunity for plaintiffs to be heard.”

 Trump had cited national security concerns Aug.
-6 when he issued an executive order barring both the short form video app TikTok and the multipurpose WeChat appfrom app stores effective Sept.
+6 when he issued an executive order barring both the short form video app TikTok and the multipurpose WeChat app from app stores effective Sept.
 20. The Commerce Department delayed the TikTok ban by a week after Trump seemed to give his blessing to a tentative deal that would pass TikTok’s ownership to a proposed U.S.-based entity that would include partnerships with Oracle and Walmart.

+The Commerce Department said in a statement late Sunday that it would comply with the judge’s decision but that the executive order is “fully consistent with the law and promotes legitimate national security interests.”
+It said it would “vigorously defend” it from legal challenges.

 TikTok filed for the preliminary injunction Wednesday, saying Trump’s order was a “pretext for furthering the President’s broader campaign of anti-China rhetoric in the run-up to the U.S. election.”

-TikTok has been embroiled in a push-and-pull saga with President Trump for the past two months as it races to make a deal that will allow it to keep operating in the country.
-It’s proposed a deal that would create a new entity, called TikTok Global, that would include investments from Oracle and Walmart.
-It would also give Oracle control of TikTok’s technical operations in the U.S. in an attempt to quell concerns that it could be providing information to the Chinese government through its parent company, ByteDance.
+TikTok has been embroiled in a push-and-pull saga with Trump for the past two months as it races to make a deal that will allow it to keep operating in the country.
+It has proposed an arrangement that would create a new entity, called TikTok Global, that would include investments from Oracle and Walmart.
+It would also give Oracle control of TikTok’s technical operations in the United States in an attempt to quell concerns that it could be providing information to the Chinese government through its parent company, ByteDance.

 That deal remains uncertain, however; Oracle, ByteDance and Trump disagree on the ownership structure of the new company.
 ByteDance has said it would still own a majority of the company, whereas Oracle said the Chinese company would own none.